vgmstream/vgmstream/doc/USAGE.md

 for example: `vgmstream-cli -s 5 file.bank` or `vgmstream123 -s 5 file.bank`.

 Using *vgmstream-cli* you can convert multiple subsongs at once using the `-S` flag.
-**WARNING, MAY TAKE A LOT OF SPACE!** Some files have been observed to contain +20000 subsongs, so don't use this lightly.
-Remember to set an output name (`-o`) with subsong wildcards (or leave it alone for the defaults).
+**WARNING, MAY TAKE A LOT OF SPACE!** Some containers have been observed to contain +20000 subsongs, so don't use this lightly.
+Remember to set an output name (`-o`) with subsong wildcards (or leave it alone for good defaults).
 - `vgmstream-cli -s 1 -S 100 file.bank`: writes from subsong 1 to subsong 100
 - `vgmstream-cli -s 101 -S 0 file.bank`: writes from subsong 101 to max subsong (automatically changes 0 to max)
 - `vgmstream-cli -S 0 file.bank`: writes from subsong 1 to max subsong
 - `vgmstream-cli -s 1 -S 5 -o bgm.wav file.bank`: writes 5 subsongs, but all overwrite the same file = wrong.
 - `vgmstream-cli -s 1 -S 5 -o bgm_?02s.wav file.bank`: writes 5 subsongs, each named differently = correct.

-For other players without support, or to play only a few choice subsongs, you can create multiple `.txtp` (explained later) to select one, like `bgm.sxd#10.txtp` (plays subsong 10 in `bgm.sxd`).
+For players without subsong support, or to play only a few choice subsongs you can create multiple `.txtp` (explained later) to select one subsong, like `bgm.sxd#10.txtp` (plays subsong 10 in `bgm.sxd`).

 You can use this python script to autogenerate one `.txtp` per subsong: